European bison: Prehistory

 While some studies have estimated that modern European bison derive 10% of their ancestry from aurochs via interspecies gene flow, other authors have considered this a gross overestimate and based on flawed data, and not supported by the data from the full nuclear genome of the wisent, and that the actual contribution from aurochs/cattle around 2.4-3.2%, which is suggested to have occurred in the last 70,000 years.

 Historically, the lowland European bison's range encompassed most of the lowlands of northern Europe, extending from the Massif Central to the Volga River and the Caucasus.
 It may have once lived in the Asiatic part of what is now the Russian Federation, reaching to Lake Baikal and Altai Mountains in east.
 The European bison is known in southern Sweden only between 9500 and 8700 BP, and in Denmark similarly is documented only from the Pre-Boreal.
-It is not recorded from the British Isles, nor from Italy or the Iberian Peninsula during the Holocene.
+It is not conclusively recorded from the British Isles, nor from Italy or the Iberian Peninsula during the Holocene.
+However, in early 2026 a discovery of a skeleton belonging to the genus Bison was reported from the Sima de Arrafela cave in Navarre, Spain.
+The skeleton is estimated to be c.
+4,000 years old, dating to the Chalcolithic period, though its exact identity is uncertain pending genetic analysis.